-Site data can be viewed with a viewing tool (usually a website, such as HWM DataView).
-Another viewing tool commonly used with loggers which use a Daily Leak Evaluation mode is the HWM PermaNETWeb website.
+Site data is best viewed with an appropriate viewing tool (usually a website).
+An example viewing tool for use with PermaNet+ devices is the HWM PermaNETWeb website.

-PermaNETWeb can display the status of multiple devices (sites) simultaneously, thus allowing the state of an area of a utility network to be easily visualised.
+PermaNETWeb can display the status of multiple devices (sites) simultaneously, thus allowing the leak-state of an area of a utility network to be easily visualised.